-III.
+II.
 Indications and/or Limitations of Coverage

 Application of coverage criteria is dependent upon an individual's benefit coverage at the time of the request.
-Specifications pertaining to Medicare and Medicaid can be found in the "Applicable State and Federal Regulations" section of this policy document.

 The following does not meet coverage criteria due to a lack of available published scientific literature confirming that the test(s) is/are required and beneficial for the diagnosis and treatment of an individual's illness.